3liz/lizmap-documentation/source/publish/customization/javascript.rst

 Principle
 ---------

-Adding some JavaScript is useful for a variety of advanced usage.
+Adding some JavaScript (JS) is useful for a variety of advanced usage.
 For instance, you can:

     - hide some UI elements that you don't want to display by default